-Affordable and Starter Homes
+Affordable8 and Starter Homes9

 House prices in Hart have increased significantly in the last five years and households now need an income close to £60,000 to afford to buy one of the cheapest properties in the district, and about £25,000 to afford to rent the cheapest private rented properties.
 Around 40% of newly forming households have incomes lower than this and are not therefore able to rent or buy.
-Currently, the Council seeks a proportion of affordable new homes to be provided on sites of a certain size.
-In order to increase the number of younger people owning their own home, the Government has introduced a requirement for starter homes to be provided.
+Currently, we seek a proportion of affordable new homes to be provided on sites of a certain size.
+To increase the number of younger people owning their own home, the Government has introduced a requirement for starter homes to be provided.
 These will be homes built for first time buyers under 40 years of age and will be available at 20% less than the market price which will be not more than £250,000 outside London.